wix-incubator/async-flow/README.md

 ## Repeating tasks

-If you need to schedule repeating task you can pass to repeatingInterval into task constructor:
+If you need to schedule repeating task you can pass repeatingInterval to task constructor:

 ```javascript
 const task = new IncTask({repeatingInterval: 20});
 ```

-Please note that repeatingInterval defines interval in MS between successfully finish of task and the time when this task will be re-added to flow queue.
+Please note that repeatingInterval defines interval in MS between task finish time and the time when this task will be re-added to flow queue.

 ## How to cancel task